-This species is not of very common occurrence.
-It is very closely allied to Banchus cultellator, Fabr.
+This species is not of common occurrence.
+It is very closely allied to BANCHUS cultellator, Fab.

-CHALCIS, Fabr.
+CHALCIS .--- FABR.
 Latr.

 1. C. microgaster.
-Slender, black; anterior pairs of feet and posterior tarsi, yellowish; peduncle as long as the abdomen.
+Slender, black; anterior pairs of feet, and posterior tarsi, yellowish; peduncle as long as the abdomen.
+Inhabits Pennsylvania.

-Stethidium with dilated, dense punctures; metathorax with an angulated line above the insertion of the abdomen; wings hyaline, costal nervure fuscous; posterior feet black; tarsi yellowish; first joint of the coxæ with a small acute tooth above near the tip; thighs as large as the abdomen, with numerous, small, regular teeth on the posterior edge; tibiæ, terminal spine longer than the first joint of the tarsi; abdomen polished, a little compressed, triangular, the superior angle rounded.
+Stethidium with dilated dense punctures; metathorax with an angulated line above the insertion of the abdomen; mings hyaline, costal nervure fuscous; posterior feet black; tarsi yellowish; first joint of the coxac with a small acute tooth above near the tip; thighs as large as the abdomen, with numerous small regular teeth, on the posterior edge; tibia, terminal spine longer than the first joint of the tarsi; abdomen polished, a little compressed, triangular, the superior angle rounded.
+Length less than $\frac{1}{5}$ of an inch.

 2. C. ovata.
-Robust, black; feet yellow, thighs black at base, head with a golden reflection.

-Inhabits Ohio and Pennsylvania.
+Robust, black; feet yellow, thighs black at base; head with a golden reflection.
+Inhabits Ohio and Penn-sylvania.

-Head black, with golden sericeous hair, which is indistinct on the vertex; antennæ testaceous beneath towards the tip; stethidium with dilated, dense punctures, a little sericeous with golden hair; scale covering the base of the wings yellow; wings hyaline; nervures fuscous, at base pale yellowish; feet bright yellow; basal half of the anterior pairs of thighs black; posterior thighs smaller than the abdomen, black, with a yellow spot on the tip above, dentated on the posterior edge; posterior tibia piceous on its basal incisure; terminal spine robust, shorter than the first tarsal joint; first joint of the posterior coxæ with a robust tooth above near the tip; abdomen subovate, polished; first segment nearly glabrous, second segment hairy on each side, remaining segments hairy near their tips.
+Head black, with golden sericeous hair, which is indistinct on the vertex; antennæ testaceous beneath, towards the tip; stethidium with dilated, dense punctures, a little sericeous, with golden hair : scale covering the base of the wings yellow; mings hyaline, nervures fuscous, at base pale yellowish; feet bright yellow, basal half of the anterior pairs of thighs black, posterior thighs smaller than the abdomen, black, with a yellow spot on the tip above, dentated on the posterior edge; posterior tibia piceous on its basal incisure; terminal spine robust, shorter than the first tarsal joint; first joint of the posterior coxac with a robust tooth above, near the tip; abdomen sub-ovate, polished; first segment nearly glabrous; second segment hairy on each side; remaining segments hairy near their tips.
+Length $\frac{1}{5}$ of an inch.

-LEUCOSPIS, Fabr.
+LEUCOSPIS.
+Fabr.

 L. affinis.
-Abdomen sessile; oviduct as long as the abdomen; black, varied with yellow; collar each side and behind margined with yellow, and with an abbreviated, transverse, yellow line on the anterior submargin.
+Abdomen sessile; oviduct as long as the abdomen; black, varied with yellow; collar, each side, and behind, margined with yellow, and with an abbreviated, transverse, yellow line on the anterior sub-margin.
+Inhabits Pennsylvania.

-& Body densely punctured; antennæ, basal joint yellow; collar margined each side and behind with yellow, the yellow abbreviated line on the anterior submargin is about half the width of the collar; thorax, incisure at the base of the wing dull yellow; scutel with a transverse yellow line; wings brownish; pleura, a yellow line over the insertion of the posterior feet; feet yellowish, thighs dusky or black at base; posterior thighs black, with a yellow spot at base and another at tip on the exterior side; posterior coxæ testaceous at tip; tergum with three nearly equal bands, and an oval, longitudinal spot near the tip, yellow; venter with a yellow spot each side, opposite to the termination of the third band of the tergum.
+MAIL.-Body densely punctured; antennæ, basal joint yellow; collar margined each side and behind with yellow; the yellow abbreviated line on the anterior sub-margin is about half the width of the collar; thorax incisure at the base of the wing dull yellow; scutel with a transverse yellow line; mings brownish; pleura, a yellow line over the insertion of the posterior feet; feet yellowish; thighs dusky or black at base; posterior thighs black, with a yellow spot at base, and another at tip, on the exterior side; posterior coxac testaceous at tip; tergum with three nearly equal bands, and an oval longitudinal spot near the tip, yellow; venter with a yellow spot each side, opposite to the termination of the third band of the tergum.

-?
-Resembles the male, but the bands of the tergum are more dilated than those of the male, and the first is interrupted by the groove of the oviduct; the second band is reduced to a small lateral spot; the yellow spot at tip is divided by the groove of the oviduct; the venter is immaculate, and posterior thighs are piceous on the inner side.

-Length rather more than three-tenths of an inch.
+FEMALE resembles the male, but the bands of the tergum are more dilated than those of the male, and the first is interrupted by the groove of the oviduct; the second band is reduced to a small lateral spot; the yellow spot at tip is divided by the groove of the oviduct, the venter is immaculate, and the posterior thighs are piccous on the inner side.
+Length rather more than $\frac{1}{30}$ of an inch.

-This species is very closely allied to the dorsigera and gigas, but more particularly to the former; it is much smaller than the gigas, and differs from both in many respects, and more obviously in the circumstance of the anterior margin of the collar being black, with an abbreviated yellow line on the submargin.
+This species is very closely allied to the dorsigera and gigas, but more particularly to the former; it is much smaller than the gigas, and differs from both in many respects, and more obviously in the circumstance of the anterior margin of the collar being black, with an abbreviated yellow line on the sub-margin.